qasim778-netizen/aiformulator/replit.md

 - **API Design**: RESTful endpoints for categories and formulations with proper HTTP status codes
 - **Validation**: Zod schemas for request/response validation and type inference
 - **Development Setup**: Integrated Vite development server with hot module replacement
+- **SEO Name Optimization**: Automatic name optimization for formulations using rule-based transformations and optional AI enhancement

 ### Database Design
 The application uses a PostgreSQL database with Drizzle ORM for type-safe database operations: